Exabyte-io/icet/CONTRIBUTING.md

   * compliance to style guide
   * addition of new unit tests
   * demonstration is fulfilled

 * If the code review is successful the code is merged into master by the reviewer.
 If the review is unsuccesful, the reviewer's comments are added as a comment to the issue.
-Reviewer moves the issue back to the 'todo' column and reassign the issue to the developer.
+Reviewer moves the issue back to the `To Do` column and reassigns the issue to the developer.
   The responsibility for making the code compliant resides with the developer *not* the reviewer.
 For almost all issues, the time from creating a branch to merging into master